Americus Institute: Later years

 By 1921, the school, with an enrollment of 229 students, was receiving funding from the General Education Board.
 Additional funding from this time came from the school's 153 acre farm, which generated a net profit of $1,387 in 1922.
 While the school continued to promote a curriculum of practice over theory, many students from Americus matriculated to some of the best historically black colleges and universities in the country.
 By 1929, the school became one of five secondary schools to become affiliated with Morehouse College (the new name of Atlanta Baptist College).
-However, just a few years later, the school permanently closed in 1932.
+The school filed for bankruptcy in 1930 and permanently closed in 1932.
+The city purchased the property in 1934 to build a new African American high school, A. S. Staley High School.

 A historical marker now stands on the former grounds of the school.
 In February 2020, as part of Black History Month celebrations, the Americus Welcome Center held a tour of the city that highlighted locations of importance to the city's African American history, with Americus Institute being included on the tour.